dagross/capstone/readme.md

 Model summary shows:
-1. We've definitely reached accuracy improvement of the model due to the augmentations.
+1. We've reached  accuracy improvement of the model due to the augmentations (approx **2.5** percent).
-2. Comparing examples of matches and mismatches, it is clear, that model is much better with "easy" and "medium" fakes and fails more on "hard" ones.
-And that is understandable - even human eye sometimes can not surely say if those are real or not.
-Evidence of pixel map deformation are not obvious.
+2. Comparing examples of matches and mismatches, it is noticeable, that model is much better with "easy" and "medium" fakes and fails more on "hard" ones, where even human eye sometimes can not surely say if those are real or not.
+Another interesting thing to explore - GradCam shows that CNN often uses only very small part of the modified, "fake" zone.
 3. ROC AUC.
 0.5 would mean that "fake" and "real" classes are absolutely the same.
-1 would say, that two classes are completely different and model can differentiate them.
-We have **0.561** - classes are extremely similar and overlapped for the model, but model is able to differ them.
+1 would say, that two classes are completely different and model can differentiate them absolutely.
+We have **~0.58** - classes are very similar and overlapped for the model, but still it is able to differ them.
-4. The difference between non augmented and augmented models is **4 to 6** percents, on a big amount of data, this improvement will be very noticeable.
+4. Despite the difference between non augmented and augmented models in **2-4** percents (which can be considered as low), being applied to big data, this difference may play a significant role - model definitely works and results are higher than baseline.
-5. Training and testing accuracy scores look pretty good, model doesn't overfit, I'd say it is in a sweet spot.
+5. Training and testing accuracy scores look a bit overfitted.
+But this is a fair trade, when we getting a accuracy improvement from **56 to 58** percent with a given baseline at **53** (~40% improvement).
+I've tried a lot of model variations, and this is the best result so far.

 Results of data augmentations are noticeable good.
 Basically, trying to detect fake images or fake part of images, we are trying to detect augmentations, with help of other augmentations I am applying to my dataset.
 So, despite minor success with "easy" fakes and "mid" fakes, summary shows, that "hard" fakes are more challenging for model.